theghostinthecode-eng/The-Ghost-in-the-Code-HDAA-Substrate/README.md

 > ⚠️ **STRATEGIC DEPLOYMENT NOTICE — PHASE 1 ARCHITECTURAL DISCLOSURE**
 > This repository currently serves as the Master SEO Pillar and Architectural Blueprint for the Schröder Precedence™ (Priority Date: December 15, 2017).
 >
-> **PHASE 2 (The Simulation Framework):** The complete error-resistant, ONUS-enforced compilation environment—including the `Dockerfile`, `Makefile`, C++ harness, and unclassified NASM execution stubs—will be officially deployed to this repository by **October 31, 2026**.
+> **PHASE 2 (The Simulation Framework):** The complete error-resistant, ONUS-enforced compilation environment—including the `Dockerfile`, `Makefile`, C++ harness, and unclassified NASM execution stubs—will be officially deployed, making this repository human-friendly by **October 31, 2026**.
 Until that date, the 10-paper Master Defensive Publication corpus remains the definitive statutory record.

 > ⚖️ **THE ONUS MANDATE & STATUTORY HEALTH PRIVILEGE**
 > **Statutory Health Privilege (37 CFR §1.43) Formally Invoked.** The forensic record serves as the Author's proxy.
 Due to documented health factors, the Author is legally unavailable for live physical demonstrations, oral testimony, or direct technical support.
 The ONUS of implementation, simulation, and validation rests entirely upon the research institution.
 The code speaks for itself.